 The family facade

-Your children are polite, perform well in school or sports (or both), and at least one parent shows up to school events.
+Your children are polite.
+They perform well in school or sports (or both).
+At least one parent shows up to school events.
 You maintain a nice home, good jobs, and enjoy spending time with a social, religious, or community groups.
-From all outward appearances, your family is just about as perfect as it gets, and you feel safe in the knowledge that you have done your job as a parent very well.
+From all outward appearances, your family is just about as perfect as it gets.
+You feel safe in the knowledge that you have done your job as a parent very well.

 When your child enters treatment for the eating disorder, things get even more confusing.
 During family therapy, your child may tell you things about your parenting that you never expected and don’t understand.
-You thought you had a happy, loving family, but your child who has an eating disorder may say that the family is superficial and lacks emotional depth.
+You thought you had a happy, loving family.
+But your child who has an eating disorder may say that the family is superficial and lacks emotional depth.
 You simply can’t understand what you are supposed to do with this information.

 The “too nice” family

 There are some unintended consequences when a family is “too nice.”
 What happens in “too nice” families is that members become highly attuned to how everyone else feels.
 They tend to be especially tuned into the parents.